 These findings come from a recent report from DC’s Chief Financial Officer.
 They found that DC’s taxes are lowest in the region at every income level studied — from $25,000 to $150,000.
 Consider a family making $100,000 and the taxes they pay.

 - DC’s Property Taxes Are Lowest: A DC homeowner with income of $100,000 pays an estimated $2,100 in property taxes, compared with $2,900 in Prince George’s County, and over $3,000 everywhere else in the region.
 DC’s residential property tax rate is the region’s lowest, and there are other provisions that limit property tax bills.
 A homestead deduction reduces the amount of a DC home’s assessment by $71,400, and an assessment cap limits annual increases in taxable assessments to 10 percent, no matter how much a home’s value grows.
 Virginia has no homestead deduction or assessment cap, while Maryland has both.
-(A 2015 DCFPI report also shows DC’s residential taxes are lowest in the DC region.)
+(A 2015 DCFPI report also shows DC’s residential taxes are .)

 - DC’s Income Taxes: Lower than in Maryland, Only a Bit Higher than in Virginia: A DC family at $100,000 pays $4,100 in income taxes.
 That is far lower than the $5,300 paid by families in Prince George’s County and Montgomery County.
 In Virginia, income taxes at this level range from $3,600-$3,700 depending on the county.
 That is lower than in DC, but not by much.